-The standard treatment for Whipple's disease is a prolonged course of antibiotics (up to two years), including penicillin and cefriaxone or doxycycline with hydroxychloroquine.
+The standard treatment is a prolonged course of antibiotics (up to two years), including penicillin and cefriaxone or doxycycline with hydroxychloroquine.
 Sulfa drugs (sulfonamides) such as sulfadizine or solfamethoxazole can treat neurological symptoms.
 Relapsing neurologic Whipple's disease (marked by bouts of worsening of symptoms) is sometimes treated with a combination of antibiotics and weekly injections of interferon gamma, a substance made by the body that activates the immune system.

 Generally, long-term antibiotic treatment to destroy the bacteria can relieve symptoms and cure the disease.
 If left untreated, the disease is progressive and fatal.
-Individuals with involvement of the central nervous system generally have a worse prognosis and may be left with permanent neurologic disability.
+Individuals with involvement of the central nervous system generally have a worse outlook and may be left with permanent disability.
 Deficits may persist and relapses may still occur in individuals who receive appropriate treatment in a timely fashion.
 Prognosis may improve with earlier recognition, diagnosis, and treatment of the disorder.